catfish0w0/blog/_posts/2023-07-02-Intro-To-Monotonic-Stack copy.markdown

 Other different types:

-Decreasing monostack:
+Decreasing monostack:\
 Just change to this !stack.isEmpty() && array[i] >= stack.peekFirst()

-non-increasing monostack:
+non-increasing monostack:\
 Just change to this !stack.isEmpty() && array[i] > stack.peekFirst();

-non decreasing monostack:
+non decreasing monostack:\
 Just change to this !stack.isEmpty() && array[i] < stack.

 ##### Practice Questions:

 **Basic Question 1: Find the next greater element in the array.**

-Entity:
+Entity:\
-Input: int[] array
+Input: int[] array\
-Output: int[] outputNextGreaterArray
+Output: int[] outputNextGreaterArray\

 Assumption:

 1. it is an int array
 2. unsorted

-Example:
+Example:\

-1, 7, 2, 3, 6, 2, 10
+1, 7, 2, 3, 6, 2, 10\
-return [ 7 10 -1 2 2 -1 -1 //left side first smaller element, use decreasing stack from left to right
+return [ 7 10 -1 2 2 -1 -1 //left side first smaller element, use decreasing stack from left to right\

 **Method 1 Brute Force:**

-for each element,
+For each element,\
 &emsp;find the first one that is larger than him from left to right.

 **Method 2 MonoStack:**